Microsoft/go/eng/doc/DeveloperGuide.md

     .\make.bat
     ```

-The newly built Go toolchain will be available in the `go/bin` directory.
+The newly built Go toolchain is available in the `go/bin` directory.
-An app built by `go/bin/go` will use the standard library in `go/src`, so changes that you make to the standard library are reflected in the built app.
+An app built by `go/bin/go` uses the standard library in `go/src`, so changes that you make to the standard library are reflected in the built app.

 From now on, when this guide mentions the `go` command, it refers to executing the `go` binary in the `go/bin` directory.